Are you playing dating as if it were a game to win?

-We live in a time in which dating is treated as if it were a game to win.
-And, this topic of “playing the game” is revisited again and again, dating back to the original ever-so-popular book, The Rules.
+This topic of “playing the game” has been revisited again and again, starting with the original ever-so-popular book, The Rules.
 Even today, online dating agencies, profile writers, and yes, even the set-up of many online dating sites, are still catering to the idea that we need to play the dating game as if it were Monopoly.
+But it’s becoming time to change the way we look at dating.

 Time and time again, we are told not to text someone first … or not to show too much interest.
 Your friends may be telling you to, “Let him come to you!
 If he likes you, he will text you.”, while his friends are telling him not to scare you away by showing too much interest.

-Now this is not an easy thing to change, because, if someone does show too much interest, it is very possible that they could scare off their crush.
+Now this is not an easy thing to change.
+If someone does show too much interest, it is very possible that they could scare off their crush.
 This is going to have to be a group effort.

 If a person of interest texts you, text them back when you have a free moment.
 Don’t think about how long you should wait to read it or to respond to it.
 In the same way, if someone reads or responds to your text rather quickly, don’t think anything of it.
 That’s a good thing … not a scary thing.